RouhanifardLab/PsiNanopore/README.md

 ```
 Rscript PsiDetect.R -f ~/Downloads/PsiNanopore-main/data/DirSeq.bam -g ~/Downloads/PsiNanopore-main/data/IVT.bam -k ~/Downloads/PsiNanopore-main/data/kmer_summary.csv -r /PATH/TO/REFERENCE/GENOME/FILE.FA -s 35599541 -e 35641526 -c chr1 -m 0.05 -o ~/Desktop/psi_candidates.csv
 ```
+## Plotting raw signal intensities
+You can also plot signal intensity values using this tool.
 Let's run the code on a sample data.
 First navigate to the path where you've downloaded the package into:
 ```
-cd /path/to/SignalView
+cd /path/to/PsiNanopore
 ```
 Then, run the following:
 ```